• Menu

 Cat skiing on Jones Pass.

-Backcountry skiing has a lot of variation too.
-Find everything from organized backcountry “uphill” ski areas to free spots on federal land, accessed by a range of transportation methods.
-Some spots are found near the road, while others are much further into the backcountry.
+Backcountry skiing options are pretty varied based on what you’re looking for.
+You can find everything from organized backcountry “uphill” ski areas to free spots on federal land, accessed by a range of transportation methods.
+Some are found near main roads, while others are much further into the backcountry.

-In Kremmling, Bluebird Backcountry is pretty special to be an organized backcountry ski area that has tickets and season passes.
-You’ll do the trekking to the top here.
-Cuchara opened a mountain resort where you would hike up similar to Bluebird.
-They utilize the old lodge of the former ski area.
+In Kremmling, Bluebird Backcountry is a pretty special organized backcountry ski area that has tickets and season passes.
+You’ll have to trek to the top here, no ski lifts in sight.
+Similarly, Cuchara opened a mountain resort where you hike up and their main lodge is an old building from the former ski area.

-Others like Loveland Pass and Berthoud Pass are free, car-friendly spots where you can drive to the top.
-So folks will park near where they know they will exit and then hitchhike up have another friend drive up.
-There are backcountry-accessed via snowmobiles, where you’d take turns delivering your friends to the top of vertical.
+Others, like Loveland Pass and Berthoud Pass, are free, car-friendly spots where you can drive to the top.
+Folks will park near where they know they will end their run and then hitchhike or shuttle to the starting point.
+There are also backcountry areas that must be accessed via snowmobiles, a great option if you want seclusion.

-Other options for backcountry included guided snowcat and heli-ski tours.
-There are a number of outfits spread throughout the Rockies, all of which offer an amazing time on untouched terrain.
-They provide experienced guides, who are familiar with the local terrain, to ensure a safe, fun day on the slopes.
+Other options include guided snowcat and heli-ski tours.
+There are several outfitters spread throughout the Rockies, all of which offer an amazing time on untouched terrain.
+They match you with experienced guides who are familiar with the local area to ensure a safe, fun day on the slopes.

-Always ski safe, with a friend and tell somebody where you’re going.
+Always ski safely, with a friend, and tell somebody where you’re going.
 Appropriate backcountry gear includes a beacon, helmet, shovel, probe, and cell phone.
-Invest in one of the backpack airbags that you can deploy.
+It’s wise to go with someone knowledgeable in snowpack conditions and to potentially invest in a deployable backpack airbag.

 How much are ski lift tickets?

 Seemingly every year, lift tickets rise in price.
-The best route for this if you’re a local is to buy a season pass.
-Tickets seem to go as high as $200!!
+The best solution to this, if you’re a local, is to buy a season pass.
+Single-day tickets are typically expensive and can add up quickly if you’re skiing for multiple days.
 However, there are still a few gems out there that offer affordable day rates and great terrain.

-Howelsen Hill is the oldest continuously running ski resort in Colorado, opening its doors in 1914.
-With only 400 acres, Ski Cooper may not be ginormous, but it’s got wonderful runs and huge mountain views.
-Eldora is a locals’ favorite on the front range with cheaper tickets and ample bumps, cruisers, and steeps.
+The cheapest option is Howelsen Hill, the oldest continuously running ski resort in Colorado, opening its doors in 1914.
+Another choice is Ski Cooper and although it may not be ginormous at 400 acres, it’s got wonderful runs and huge mountain views.
+Eldora is another locals’ favorite on the front range with cheaper tickets and ample bumps, cruisers, and steeps.

 What are the cool ski towns?

-Vail is one of the most unique, boasting an Austrian modeled village.
+Vail is one of the most unique, boasting an Austrian-modeled village.
 If you want international flair, go here.
-If you’re looking for great skiing, plenty of restaurants and activities, and not worried too much about nightlife, Keystone, Copper Mountain, and Winter Park all do the trick with beautiful ski villages.
+If you’re looking for great skiing, plenty of restaurants and activities, and are not worried too much about nightlife, Keystone, Copper Mountain, and Winter Park all do the trick with beautiful ski villages.

 Remembering Colorado’s Lost Ski Areas

-There aren’t many better ways to spend a Colorado day than on the slopes.
+There aren’t many better ways to spend a cold Colorado day than on the slopes.
 As long you’re comfortable, you’re going to have a good time.
-Some tips:
+Some tips to make the most out of your day:

-• Boots are the most important item, make sure they fit nicely.
+• Boots are the most important item, make sure they fit snugly.

 • Wear a helmet.